-Surrogate Match - Surrogate Matches are scheduled into the Qualification Matches of a Traditional tournament if the number of Teams at the tournament is not evenly divisible by four.
+Surrogate Match - Surrogate Matches are scheduled into the Qualification Matches of a Traditional Tournament if the number of Teams at the Tournaments is not evenly divisible by four.
 The Surrogate Match is a way to ensure all Teams are Ranked using the same number of Matches.
 This is an extra Qualification Match for those Teams scheduled as a Surrogate and does not earn those Teams Ranking or TieBreaker Points.
-Surrogate Matches are important to the other Teams; therefore these Matches should be played as if they were regular Qualification Matches.
+Surrogate Matches are important to the other Teams; therefore, these Matches should be played as if they were regular Qualification Matches.
 Surrogate Matches will be identified on the official Qualification Match schedule.

 Team - An official FIRST Tech Challenge Team consists of no more than 15 student Team members.
 A Team is made up of pre-college students and is designed for students in grades 7-12.
 Students cannot be older than high school-aged if they are participating Team members.
-All Teams in North America are required to register through the Team Registration System.
-Teams must have a minimum of TWO lead coaches or mentors that Section 3 - The Competition Revision 1.1: 10/7/2020 have registered through the Team Registration System and have passed the Youth Protection Program screening.
-The Team must be in good standing through the registration system to compete in FIRST Tech Challenge official tournaments.
+All Teams are required to register through the Team Registration System.
+For eligibility to compete in FIRST Tech Challenge events, please see section 3.2 of this document.